jaimemrjm/jaimemrjm.github.io/H96_MAX_X4_coreelec.md

 ## LCD Display

-[Pending to check]

-Frontal LCD Display should work like in Android OS but it requires two steps [2](https://forum.libreelec.tv/thread/11736-led-vfd-displays-in-libreelec/):
+Frontal LCD Display works like in Android OS but it requires two steps [2](https://forum.libreelec.tv/thread/11736-led-vfd-displays-in-libreelec/):
 1. Download the file `h96-max-vfd.conf` from [vfd-configurations repo](https://github.com/arthur-liberman/vfd-configurations) and copy to the path `/storage/.config/vfd.conf`.
 2. Install OpenVFD addon from Coreelec official addon repo (available in the Services section).